 DVA recently announced that all current and former members of the Australian Defence Force (ADF) with at least one day of continuous full-time service are eligible for treatment of any mental health condition.
 This includes Reservists who have rendered any period of continuous full-time service and national servicemen.
 Other conditions apply which are set out in the above fact sheet

-To make an application for White Card due to Mental Health condition, complete the attached form Application for Health Care for Mental Health Condition
+To make an application for White Card due to Mental Health condition, click on link and complete online Application for Health Care for Mental Health Condition

 To make an application for White Card for cancer or pulmonary tuberculosis, please complete the attached form: Application for Health Care for Cancer (Malignant Neoplasm) or pulmonary tuberculosisCoordinated Veterans' Care (CVC) program